 The Internal Assessor should:

-The Office of the Independent Adjudicator requires that the PGR is not responsible for the organisation of their own assessment.
+The Office of the Independent Adjudicator requires that the PGR not be responsible for the organisation of their own assessment.

-• ensure that the Progression Review (at all stages) is conducted in a timely fashion, including both the scrutiny of the presented report and other evidence and the progression meeting.
-This is to allow the evidence to be evaluated, and the recommendation for progression to be made in a time that allows for reassessment, should this be required, by the anniversary of the PGRs original date of registration.
+- ensure that the Progression Review (at all stages) is conducted in a timely fashion, including both the scrutiny of the presented report and other evidence and the progression meeting.
+This is to allow the evidence to be evaluated, and the recommendation for progression to be made in a timeframe that allows for reassessment, should this be required, by the anniversary of the PGRs original date of registration;

-• provide a fair and constructive independent report on PGR progression to the Head of School, in timely manner.
+- provide a fair and constructive independent report on PGR progression to the Head of School in a timely manner;

 and, if the joint recommendation requires re-assessment of PGR progression,

-• provide, with the supervisors, the time in which the PGR will need to show improvement, the objectives and milestones to demonstrate the required improvement, and the criteria against which this will be assessed.
+- provide, with the supervisors, the timeframe in which the PGR will need to show improvement, the objectives and milestones to demonstrate the required improvement, and the criteria against which this will be assessed;

 Feedback on the Progression Review provided to the PGR should be based on the criteria as applicable to the stage and field/discipline, and should include comment on the performance in the written report, the meeting, and any other information provided to the Internal Assessor, including the supervision record, related to the following:

-• the degree to which the PGR’s plan have/will enable them to demonstrate the generation of new / original knowledge in their project;
+- the degree to which the PGR’s plan has/will enable them to demonstrate the generation of new / original knowledge in their project;

-• that the PGR understands the ethical and legal frameworks applicable for their research, and the principles of research integrity as required of all researchers.
+- that the PGR understands the ethical and legal frameworks applicable to their research, and the principles of research integrity required of all researchers.

 5. Additional Information